mjtamlyn/django-adapters/docs/source/components.rst

 Besides validation every validation step is also allowed to change the data in a structural way to make coercing of values possible.
 Examples are casting a string to an integer or normalizing a unicode string.
-Validation combine with coercing values is called "cleaning".
+Validation combined with coercing values is called "cleaning".